The Bankrate promise

 Instead of relying on credit, you may be able to use a payment plan in some cases.
 Some areas where you may be able to get a low- or no-interest payment plan include:

 In addition to making your monthly costs more manageable, you may be able to save thousands on interest.
+Before turning to a loan or credit card, ask your provider for its payment plan options and possible debt reduction opportunities.

 7. Borrow from friends or family